Now onboarding · 2026

 It's just where we've been forced to build it.

+But story now lives in moments, conversations, and reactions.
+Editors shape it alone, inside a timeline no one else can really use.
 Every revision adds friction.
 Review breaks the flow.
 More tools don't solve this.
 They surround it.
-Story has changed.
-The tools haven't.

 Synema moves story upstream, into the moment when it's still forming, so everyone can shape it before it becomes a timeline problem.